apostrophecms/docs/docs/reference/api/pages.md

 ### Response

-The successful PATCH request returns the newly created document.
+The successful PATCH request returns the complete patched document.
 See the [page document response example](#page-document-response-example) below for a sample response body.

 ### Moving pages to the trash